DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Demon's groans could be heard.
 It seems its eyes were suffering from directly looking at the light.
-_TL note:_ The text doesn't say, but I assume Kay was able to cover his eyes in time
+_TL note:_ The text doesn't say, but I assume Kai was able to cover his eyes in time

 "...Flashbang!?"